TSA Self-selecting security lanes are an idea that has come and gone. You won’t find these anymore… Now you should look for TSA Pre✓™.

 Back a few years ago, they thought that different lanes for travelers with different levels of experience might speed things up.

-It probably did, but those security lanes weren’t implemented at all that many airports.
+They weren’t implemented at all that many airports.

 At those airports where the process was implemented, it seemed to cause as much confusion as help.
 Did you ever hear of them or run into them.